 This plane has two impressive monikers: The Fighting Biplane 5 and “The Gunbus”.
 And it earned both of them.

 The concept was of a flying armed biplane built to destroy other World War I aircraft.
 At the time, most planes were reconnaissance vehicles, so this was a huge step forward in military thinking.
 After several test runs, the result was a two-bay biplane with a nine-cylinder radial engine.
 A single Lewis machine gun operated by the observer allowed the pilot to focus on flight.
 The Gunbus was a staple of the British air forces throughout the war and saw limited service in other countries as well.
-There are no period F.B.5s in existence, but a few replicas have been made.
+There is no period F.B.5s in existence, but a few replicas have been made.

 The Fokker E.III Eindecker was, as the name suggests, a monoplane fighter aircraft fielded by the German forces during the First World War.
 It appeared relatively early, December of 1915, and remained in service until the end of the conflict.

 Based on the E.II, this World War I aircraft featured larger and more carefully designed wings with a slightly narrower profile.
 It maintained the same engine as its predecessor but had a larger fuel tank in order to extend its operational range and air time.
-While not as heavily armed as some other World War I aircraft, the offset Spandau machine gun packed enough of a punch to make the E.III competitive in air to air combat.
-Production continued through the war, and the aircraft remained in service for years afterward.
+While not as heavily armed as some other World War I aircraft, the offset Spandau machine gun packed enough of a punch to make the E.III competitive in air-to-air combat.
+Production continued through the war, and the aircraft remained in service for years afterwards.
 Today only one remains on display at a museum in London.

 The Morane-Saulnier N, officially designated the MS.5 C1, was the first attempt by the French to produce a monoplane fighter aircraft suitable for combat during the First World War.
 The design was both striking and innovative, with smooth aerodynamic lines and an aggressive nose cone.

 The performance was impressive for such an early effort.
-Ninety miles per hour as a top speed and a 13,000 foot ceiling were competitive at the time the N was introduced.
+Ninety miles per hour as a top speed and a 13,000-foot ceiling were competitive at the time the N was introduced.
 Likewise, its single Vickers .303 machine gun packed enough of a punch to make it a formidable opponent when its manoeuvrability was considered.

 Royal Aircraft Factory F.E.2

 Developed between 1911 and 1914 the Royal Aircraft Factory Farman Experimental 2 appeared in a series of variants, each designed for a specific mission set.
 All variations were pushers and they made use of the then state-of-the-art Gnome rotary engine.
-This allowed for a forward mounted Vickers machine gun on the nose, making it much easier for a pilot to align the shot in combat.
+This allowed for a forward-mounted Vickers machine gun on the nose, making it much easier for a pilot to align the shot in combat.

 In addition to its fighter role, this World War I aircraft was also configured to be a night fighter and a bomber.
 The aircraft also underwent upgrades throughout the war, with more powerful engines and better rotor designs implemented at various points.
 While only one period aircraft remains, several air-worthy replicas still grace the skies on occasion.